 Widowhood is one of the most distressing life events and a life course transition that profoundly affects care use patterns.
 Bereavement and grief can have long-lasting negative effects on both physical and mental health, leading to functional loss and increasing care needs (REF).
 In addition, widowhood triggers changes in living arrangements.
 As the majority of older people in Europe live in nuclear families (Eurostat, 2019 – Ageing Europe), widowhood is often equivalent to a transition to living alone in old age, exposing the widow or the widower to social isolation and loneliness (de Jong Gierveld et al., 2012).
 At the same time, the loss of a spouse is for many older people also the loss of a key caring resources.
 While the care literature has overwhelmingly focused on intergenerational support patterns and caregiving by children to older parents, a significant share of informal caregiving in Europe today is provided within the household, most often by a spouse (Bertogg and Strauss 2020).

-By increasing older people’s needs for care and support while at the same time severely affecting their social support network, widowhood transitions increase the vulnerability of older adults to unmet care needs and the probability of institutionalization.
-Widowed older people are at higher risk of institutionalization (Thomeer et al., 2016), especially shortly after the loss of a spouse (Nihtila & Martikaainen, 2008), as are older people who live alone (Pimouguet et al., 2016).
-However, to the best of our knowledge, no study has attempted to disentangle the effect of widowhood and living arrangement transitions.
+Widowhood transitions increase the vulnerability of older adults to unmet care needs and the probability of institutionalization. by increasing older people’s needs for care and support and severely affecting their social support network, Widowed older people are at higher risk of institutionalization (Thomeer et al., 2016), especially shortly after the loss of a spouse (Nihtila & Martikaainen, 2008), as are older people who live alone (Pimouguet et al., 2016).
+However, to the best of our knowledge, no study has attempted to disentangle the effect of widowhood and living arrangement transitions on…?.
 Because they co-occur so frequently and are so closely related to all the established determinants of care use (health and functionality, economic resources and social ties), separating their effect can be a complex exercise (REF Bennet).
 We argue that this analysis is rendered both timely and highly relevant by changing patterns of co-habitation among future older age cohorts and the increasing necessity to ensure older adults who have atypical marital and living arrangement patterns throughout the life course are facilitated to live independently.
 In addition, it is important to understand if transitions into widowhood and changes in living arrangements in old age have an independent effect on the probability to receive needed care, and if such patterns are gendered, in order to correctly target support services and provide guidance to families and other informal caregivers.

 The aim of our study is therefore, to explore the complex pattern of associations between widowhood and living arrangements and use of community-based care for older men and women.
 We state three inter-related objectives.
 Firstly, to examine if widowhood and living alone are independent predictors of the probability to access care in the community for older women and men with care needs.
 Secondly, we investigate gender specific patterns in the association of marital status and living arrangements with care use patterns, with particular attention to the effect of transitions into widowhood and living alone.
 Finally, we analyze how access to financial and social capital intersect with gender to influence patterns of community-based care use for older women and men with care needs.